truenas/documentation/content/GettingStarted/COREReleaseNotes.md

 * The Plugins, Jails, and Virtual Machines features are in maintenance mode and are offered to the TrueNAS community "as-is".
   [TrueNAS Enterprise](https://www.truenas.com/truenas-enterprise/) customers with a critical need for virtualization features should consider TrueNAS SCALE for officially tested and supported virtualization features.

+<a href="https://ixsystems.atlassian.net/issues/?filter=10526" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the 13.3-BETA.1 release.
+{{< include file="/static/includes/JiraFilterInstructions.md" >}}

+### 13.3-BETA.1 Ongoing Issues

+<a href="https://ixsystems.atlassian.net/issues/?filter=10527" target="_blank">Click here to see the latest information</a> about public issues discovered in 13.3-BETA.1 that are either being resolved in a future TrueNAS CORE release or are not to be fixed in CORE and are resolved in TrueNAS SCALE.